pac-dan/pawsitive_training/README.md

 The pawsitive_training project listens for several key Stripe webhook events to ensure that all payment transactions—both for product orders and training lesson subscriptions—are accurately recorded.
 Our payment flow is designed to create orders in the database before the Stripe payment process begins, with a `payment_confirmed` flag set to false.
 Essential metadata (such as an order number) is sent to Stripe so that, upon successful payment, the webhook events can update the corresponding record in our database.
 Manual tests were conducted by forwarding webhook events to a local listener on port 8000.
 (Note: the webhook for the deployed Heroku app was temporarily disabled during testing since both environments share the same database.)

 - **stripe.payment_intent.succeeded:**
   The webhook handler retrieves the order number from the event metadata and confirms that the corresponding order exists.
 If it does, the handler updates the order record, setting `payment_confirmed` to true.
-This was tested by temporarily disabling the view that normally sets this flag, then verifying via the admin panel that after a successful payment, the order’s `payment_confirmed` flag was correctly updated.
+This was tested by temporarily disabling the view that normally sets this flag, then verifying via the admin panel that after a successful payment, the order's `payment_confirmed` flag was correctly updated.

 - **stripe.payment_intent.payment_failed:**
   This handler simply acknowledges the event by returning an HTTP 200 response to Stripe, confirming receipt of the event even though no changes are made to the order.